Jessica Fostekew

 Jessica Alice Fostekew (born 5 July 1983) is an English actor and stand-up comedian.

 Biography

 Fostekew was born in Sheffield in 1983 and grew up in Langton Matravers, Dorset.
 She is of one-quarter Austrian ancestry.
 She earned an LL.B. from the London School of Economics.

 Fostekew has written for Mock The Week, 8 Out of 10 Cats Does Countdown and The News Quiz.
-She has cohosted The Guilty Feminist.
-In 2019, her show "Hench" was nominated for the Main Award at the Edinburgh Comedy Awards.
-In 2019 she appeared on Live at the Apollo and The Museum of Curiosity and in 2020 appeared on QI.
+She has co-hosted The Guilty Feminist podcast.
+In 2019, her show Hench was nominated for the Main Award at the Edinburgh Comedy Awards.
+Also, in 2019, she appeared on Live at the Apollo and on the BBC Radio 4 comedy talk show The Museum of Curiosity.
+She has appeared on QI in 2020 and 2021.

-In April 2022 Fostekew published an article in The Guardian criticising an election candidate for expressing opposition to the legality of same-sex marriage, arguing that this amounts to hate speech.
+In April 2022, Fostekew published an article in The Guardian criticising an election candidate for expressing opposition to the legality of same-sex marriage, arguing that this amounts to hate speech.

-Fostekew is a keen weightlifter and has integrated her hobby into her act.
+Fostekew is a keen weightlifter; whilst it has been claimed that she integrates this hobby into her act, she has clarified in a recent radio interview that this is not the case.